gprasanth/mentalmodels/slides.md

 - And with other stakeholders in the project and even customers that may not have a technical background
   - It's easier for you to understand their domain than for them to understand ours
-  - Helps to understand the domain you are working on

   - A great excercise here is to connect with and talk to people outside of your circle -- designers, product managers, customers or people from other walks of life

 Moving on